Go Backpacking

 Hippos at Selous

+Rivers in Africa differ from those in other parts of the world.
+You don't just take a quick dip in the water.
 A leisurely swim in a river could make you the next snack for a hippo or crocodile.

 In the distance, I could see air bubbles rising to the surface of the water from hippos.
 And the guide pointed out a few crocs basking in the final evening rays of the sun.

-Before getting into the boat, I had already known that the roly-poly hippopotamus was one of the biggest human killers in Africa.
+Before getting into the boat, I already knew that the roly-poly hippopotamus was one of the biggest human killers in Africa.
+Play it wrong, and a hippo can effortlessly capsize your boat.

 Sunset over the Rufiji River

+I could see the boat driver panting, but covering it up with a calm smile.
 He drove the boat in a zigzag, reassuring me that hippos get confused by the random motions.
+After escaping the adrenaline-filled hippo boat ride, I was happy to be back on solid ground.

-Lion sitting under an acacia tree
+A lion is sitting under an acacia tree.

 We spent the next day cruising around the park, seeing an abundance of wildlife, without being surrounded by other tourists (as is the case in Serengeti).

-Here are a few facts about the Selous Game Reserve
+Facts About the Selous Game Reserve

-• It's a UNESCO World Heritage site
+• It's a UNESCO World Heritage site.

-• Huge populations of elephant, wild dog, hippo, lion, and buffalo
+• Huge populations of elephant, wild dog, hippo, lion, and buffalo.

-• Bird viewing sanctuary
+• Bird viewing sanctuary.

-• Incredible reserve for walking and boat safaris
+• Incredible reserve for walking and boat safaris.

 Related Stories